-Vietnam visa perhaps does not pose any problem or difficulty for those who need a visa to enter Vietnam as at the moment, there are up to 3 ways to get a valid and legitimate Vietnam visa, namely:
+Those who are not eligible for visa exemption will need to get a visa to enter Vietnam.
+Getting a visa for Vietnam perhaps does not pose any problem or difficulty as at the moment, there are up to 3 ways to get a valid and legitimate Vietnamese visa, namely:

 Now, let’s learn one by one briefly.

-This is the traditional way to obtain a visa for Vietnam.
-This kind of visa is issued by Vietnam missions in foreign countries (Vietnam embassy/consulate).
+This is the traditional way to obtain a visa for Vietnam and is issued by Vietnam missions in foreign countries (Vietnam embassy/consulate).